vitalize/swole-dyn-admin/README.md

 This project makes the dyn admin swole by tweaking the ouput to add various features.
 These features are explained in the subsections.

 ### GSA Admin Servlet Enhancements
-The GSA Admin Servlet is responsbile for drawing the GSAReposotry admin interface.
+The GSA Admin Servlet is responsbile for drawing the GSARepository admin interface.
 The page you probably spend a lot of time running arbitraty RQL within.
 Swole Dyn Admin makes this servlet swole with a couple of useful features.

 #### Jump to Query Box
 If you have ever had a repo with a lot of item descriptors..you are used to scrolling down to get to the query box.
 Swole Dyn Admin adds a convenient hyperlink to jump you down to RQL box.
 ![Jump Around, Jump Around, Get up, Get Up, and Get Down...jump..jump..jump](/screenshots/SwoleGSAAdminServlet/jump-to-query.png)

 #### RQL Toolbar
-If you have used RQL you have certainly types `<query-items item-descriptor=...` enough in your life.
+If you have used RQL you have certainly typed `<query-items item-descriptor=...` enough in your life.
 Now you can point and click yourself to constructing the most basic queries!
 Options for ordering and paging the results are also available, as well as a handy link to the online RQL overview.
 ![It looks terrible, and it functions only slightly better](/screenshots/SwoleGSAAdminServlet/rql-toolbar.png)

-It's very likely you often want to query for something by it's ID.
+It's very likely you often want to query for something by its ID.
 The Append Query by ID button is made for this, it appends a query and moves the focus of the cursor to allow you to type in your ID quickly
 ![Saves precious microseconds](/screenshots/SwoleGSAAdminServlet/rql-toolbar-query-by-id.png)

 #### Better RQL Box